Brecghan/u7-capstone-Brecghan/resources/design-document.md

 String trainingSeriesName;
 ```

-## 6.2.
-Endpoints

-### Employees
+### 6.2.
+Get Employee Endpoint

+* Accepts `GET` requests to `/employee/:employeeId`
+* Accepts an employee ID and returns the corresponding EmployeeModel.
+    * If the given employee ID is not found, will throw a
+      `EmployeeNotFoundException`

+### 6.3.
+Create Employee Endpoint

 * Accepts `POST` requests to `/employee`
-* Accepts an employeeId, employeeName, start Date, and team; returns the corresponding EmployeeModel including a true boolean parameter isActive, a training status of Up-To-Date, and 2 blank sets of trainingsTaken and testsTaken.

-* Accepts `GET` requests to `/employee`
-* Returns a list of all employees.

-* Accepts `GET` requests to `/employee?isActive={isActive}`
-* Returns a list of employees.
-If specified through the boolean query parameter, returns only Active employees.

-* Accepts `GET` requests to `/employee?team={team}`
-* Accepts a team and returns the employees within the corresponding team.

-* Accepts `GET` requests to `/employee/{employeeId}`
-* Accepts an employeeId and returns the corresponding EmployeeModel.
+* Accepts data to create a new employee with a provided name, a given employee
+  ID, a start Date, and a team.
+Returns the new employee.

+### 6.4.
+Update Employee Endpoint

-* Accepts `PUT` requests to `/employee/{employeeId}`
+* Accepts `PUT` requests to `/employee/:employeeId`
-* Accepts data to update an employee including an updated employeeName, team, and isActive boolean.
+* Accepts data to update an employee including updated employeeName, team, and isActive boolean.
+Returns the updated
+  employee.
+    * If the employee ID is not found, will throw a `EmployeeNotFoundException`

+### 6.5.
+Get EmployeeList Endpoint

-* Accepts `GET` requests to `/employee/{employeeId}/tests`
+* Accepts `GET` requests to `/employee/`
-* Accepts an employeeId returns the corresponding list of tests for that employee.
+* Returns a list of corresponding EmployeeModels.

-### Training Series

-* Accepts `POST` requests to `/trainingSeries`
-* Accepts a trainingSeriesName and returns a list of Training Series, containing the newly added Series.
+* Accepts a parameter isActive that will return a list of active employees

-* Accepts `GET` requests to `/trainingSeries`
-* Returns a list of Training Series.
+* Accepts a parameter team that will return a list of employees from that team

+### 6.6.
+Get Training Endpoint

-* Accepts `GET` requests to `/trainingSeries/trainings`
+* Accepts `GET` requests to `/training/:trainingId`
-* Returns a list of all trainings for a specific Training Series.

-### Trainings
+* Accepts a training ID and returns the corresponding TrainingModel.
+    * If the given training ID is not found, will throw a
+      `TrainingNotFoundException`

+### 6.7.
+Create Training Endpoint

 * Accepts `POST` requests to `/training`
-* Accepts a trainingName, trainingDate, trainingSeries(can be null), and monthsTilExpire and returns the corresponding TrainingModel including a unique trainingId assigned by the Training Service.
+* Accepts data to create a new training with a trainingName, trainingDate, trainingSeries(can be null), and monthsTilExpire and
+  returns the corresponding TrainingModel including a unique trainingId assigned by the Training Service.
+Returns the new training.

-* Accepts `GET` requests to `/training`
-* Returns a list of all Trainings.

-* Accepts `GET` requests to `/training?isActive={isActive}`
-* Returns a list of all Trainings.
-If specified through the boolean query parameter, returns only Active trainings.

-* Accepts `GET` requests to `/training?isActive={isActive}&expirationStatus={expirationStatus}`
-* Returns a list of all Trainings.
-If specified through the query parameters, returns only Active trainings close to expiring.
+### 6.8.
+Update Training Endpoint

-* Accepts `PUT` requests to `/training/{trainingId}`
+* Accepts `PUT` requests to `/training/:trainingId`
-* Accepts data to update a training all instance variables other than name, date, trainingSeries, and ID can be updated.
+* Accepts data update a training: all instance variables other than name, date, trainingSeries, and ID can be updated.
+    * If the training ID is not found, will throw a `TrainingNotFoundException`

+### 6.9.
+Get TrainingList Endpoint

+* Accepts `GET` requests to `/training/`
+* Returns a list of corresponding TrainingModels.
+* Accepts a parameter isActive that will return a list of active trainings
+* Accepts a parameter expirationStatus that will return a list of trainings matching the provided status
+* Accepts a parameter trainingSeries that will return a list of trainings matching the provided trainingSeries

+### 6.10.
+Get Test Endpoint

-* Accepts `GET` requests to `/training/{trainingId}`
+* Accepts `GET` requests to `/test/:TestId`
-* Accepts a trainingId returns the corresponding training.
+* Accepts a Test ID and returns the corresponding TestModel.
+    * If the given test ID is not found, will throw a
+      `TestNotFoundException`

+### 6.11.
+Create Test Endpoint

-* Accepts `POST` requests to `/training/{trainingId}/tests`
+* Accepts `POST` requests to `/test/`
-* Accepts a list of employeeIDs and an integer scoreToPass, it then creates a test for this training for each employee on the list.
+* Accepts data to create a new Test: a trainingId, a list of employeeIDs and an integer scoreToPass,
+  it then creates a test for this training for each employee on the list.

-* Accepts `GET` requests to `/training/{trainingId}/tests`
-* Returns a list of all tests for the specified training.

-* Accepts `GET` requests to `/training/{trainingId}/tests?hasPassed={hasPassed}`
-* Returns a list of all tests for the specified training.
-If specified through the query parameters, returns only tests passed/failed..

-### Tests
+### 6.12.
+Update Test Endpoint

-* Accepts `PUT` requests to `/test`
+* Accepts `PUT` requests to `/test/:TestId`
 * Accepts a trainingId, an employeeId, and a score update and returns the corresponding TestModel.
+    * If the test ID is not found, will throw a `TestNotFoundException`

+### 6.13.
+Get TestList Endpoint

+* Accepts `GET` requests to `/test/`
+* Returns a list of corresponding TestModels.
+* Accepts a parameter trainingId that will return a list of tests for that training
+* Accepts a parameter employeeId that will return a list of tests for that employee
+* Accepts a parameter hasPassed that will return a list of tests for that training that match the provided status

+### 6.14.
+Create TrainingSeries Endpoint

+* Accepts `POST` requests to `trainingSeries`
+* Accepts data to create a new TrainingSeries: a trainingSeriesName and returns a list of Training Series,
+  containing the newly added Series.

+### 6.15.
+Get TrainingSeries Endpoint

+* Accepts `GET` requests to `/trainingSeries/`
+* Returns a list of corresponding TrainingSeries.

 # 7. Tables